 Shortly after the Japanese attack on Pearl Harbor, Yuki-san was interned in Colorado.
 Walter was able to install himself and her in the luxurious resort of Broadmoor in Colorado Springs, under self-imposed house arrest, for the duration of the conflict.
 After the war, they moved to Victoria, British Columbia, Canada.

-On a fishing trip to Prince Albert Inlet, British Columbia, in 1950, Joan decided to pay a surprise visit to her father.
+On a fishing trip to Prince Albert Inlet, British Columbia, in 1950, Joan decided to pay a surprise visit on her father.
 She finally tracked him down at the Victoria Chess Club.
 Although he looked frail, his eccentricity and haughty aristocratic demeanor were still intact.